 We varied the power buffer size for the EG01-24 and EG01-30 linearly increasing power demand transition scenarios.
-Figures 8a, 8b, and Table 5 show that increasing the buffer size decreases the number of power undersupply time steps.
-For EG01-24, the cumulative undersupply plateaus at 6000MW, and for EG01-30, the cumulative undersupply is smallest for a buffer size of 8000MW.
+Figures 9a, 9b, and Table 5 show that increasing the buffer size increases the robustness of the supply chain by minimizing power undersupply.
 These undersupply time steps occur at the beginning of the simulation and for one time step when the transition begins.
 We expected this since without time-series data at the beginning of the simulation, d3ploy takes a few time steps to collect time-series data about power demand to predict and start deploying reactor and supporting fuel cycle facilities.
 Therefore, a buffer of 6000MW and 8000MW minimizes the power undersupply for EG01-EG24 and EG01-EG30, respectively.